Square Boats logo

 Teal Alan Julian's Oz version (another fiddler with plans, sigh...)

-Skimmer (of sorts)David Gray's Styrofoam insulation board version.new
+Skimmer (of sorts)David Gray's Styrofoam insulation board version.

 Pointy Skiff Some nice photos of this simple and elegant rowboat.